BenderRobotics/brest/docs/installation.rst

 Python version
 --------------

-Brest supports Python 3.5 and above on Windows and Linux
+Brest supports Python 3.5 and above on Windows and Linux.

 .. admonition:: pip on Linux